 DIY Clay Easter Egg Ornaments for an Easter Tree

-Most of my easter decor is more on the eclectic maximalist side this year (wait until you see my easter table!) but I decided to go for a more minimal and simple look with the nordic inspired easter tree.
-My daughter is on spring break so she helped me with the DIYs for this series.
+Most of my Easter decor is more on the eclectic maximalist side this year (wait until you see my Easter table!) but I decided to go for a more minimal and simple look a the nordic inspired Easter tree.
+My daughter is on Spring break so she helped me with the DIYs for this series.
 We are having a lot of fun!

 How to make an easter tree:

 In Germany, Easter trees are outside trees or bushes adorned with eggs.
 You can find twigs brought in and decorated with eggs, feathers, and sometimes even chickens in Sweden.

 I brought in a couple of oak branches for our Easter tree and tied white ostrich feathers with fishing wire to a few small branches.
 The DIY clay eggs add a handcraft and modern touch.

 You can use branches from your yard or faux floral or green stems to create your own Easter tree.

 *This post contains affiliate links for your shopping convenience.
 You still pay the same price but I may make a small commission.

 What you need for clay egg ornaments:

 - Pull off a ball of clay and knead to soften.

 - Use a rolling pin and flatten the clay removing any wrinkles and creases.